 A simple workaround to the problem is the concept of photon ports.
 The ports are basically apertures through which photons can enter the space containing the viewpoint.
-These can be windows, skylights, but also invisible polygons within the scene (figure 6).
+These can be windows, skylights, but also invisible polygons acting as boundaries within the scene (figure 6).
 The primary drawback to this scheme is that it requires user intervention.
-The user must define the port geometry and specify them according to their modifiers.
-If the user places the ports intelligently, the photon loss factor will be reduced dramatically, resulting in a substantial increase in performance.
+The user must define the port geometry and specify the objects by their modifiers using the -apo option to mkpmap.
+Adroit placement of ports can dramatically reduce the photon loss factor, resulting in substantially shorter distribution times with mkpmap.

 All objects in the scene description using the specified port modifiers act as ports during photon distribution.
 Photons are then emitted directly from the ports rather than from the scene cube faces.
-Port objects must be defined with their surface normals pointing inside as per mkillum convention.
 The incident flux from directional sources is evaluated at each port and the sources are checked for occlusion.
 However, no interreflection calculation is made; a port differs from an illum in this respect.
 Photons are scattered by the port upon emission as if they had passed through it.